Chaos in Inhomogeneous Neutrino Fast Flavor Instability: Introduction

 Despite its importance, the neutrino flavor transformation in dense neutrino environments is not fully understood.
 An ensemble of neutrinos that undergoes coherent forward scattering is an interacting quantum many-body system that could develop quantum entanglement.
 This can leave an imprint on the evolution histories of the neutrino flavor (see \cite{Patwardhan_2022} for a recent review).
 Quantum many-body systems exponentially increase complexity as the number of particles increases.
 Neglecting helicity and pair coherence the Hilbert space of an ensemble of $N$ interacting neutrinos and antineutrinos with $n_{f}$ number of flavors has a dimension of $n_{f}^{N}$.
-The exact solution for quantum many-body neutrino simulations have not involved more than $20$ neutrinos \cite{Patwardhan_2022,martin2023manybody,Ermal2020exactsolution,Pooja2023Entanglament}.
+The exact solution for quantum many-body neutrino simulations has not involved more than $20$ neutrinos \cite{Patwardhan_2022,martin2023manybody,Ermal2020exactsolution,Pooja2023Entanglament}.
 Approximations of the quantum many body problem are based on compact representations of the wave function like tensor networks \cite{roggero2021dynamical,roggero2021entanglement,cervia2019entanglement} and other product state configurations \cite{paeckel2019timeevolu}.
 This allows hundreds of neutrinos to be simulated.
 Neglecting quantum entanglement, i.e., approximating expectation values of operator products as a product of the expectation values of individual operators, the neutrino and antineutrino ensemble can be described in the mean-field approximation by evolving $N$ pure quantum states as $n_{f}\times n_{f}$ density matrices.
 This reduces the Hilbert space to a dimension of $N n_F$.
-However, even under the mean field approximation, a global implementation of the full quantum neutrino transport in NSM and CCSNe is not computationally possible due to the non-linear complexity of the Hamiltonian and the small spatial and timescale of the flavor transformations.